eikehmueller/ma32070/lectures/Notes.md

 # Parallel computing

 ## The need for parallel computing
 To solve larger and larger problems in Scientific Computing, we need ever stronger computers.
-For example, the Met Office routinely solves sparse linear systems of equations with $n_{\text{dof}}=10^6-10^9$ unknowns to predict the weather, and thousands of these solves are required for a typical forecast of tomorrow's weather.
+For example, the Met Office routinely solves sparse linear systems of equations with $n_{\text{dof}}=10^6-10^9$ unknowns to simulate the evolution of the Earth's atmospheric state.
+Thousands of these solves are required for a typical forecast of tomorrow's weather.
 Extrapolating the results in @fig:runtime_solver, a single solve with $n_{\text{dof}}=10^9$ unknowns will take about 15 minutes, so the total time to generate the forecast would exceed $1000\times 15\text{min} = 10.4\text{days}$!
 Clearly, this is not very useful.

-So far, we have implicitly assumed that all calculations are done by a single processor.
-We can speed up our code significantly if we can somehow split the problem into smaller chunks, each of which is solved by a different processor in parallel.
-In theory, running the code on $P$ processors would then make the code $P$ times faster.
-Modern supercomputers have millions of compute cores and can perform more than $10^{18}$ floating point operations per second (this is usually known as *ExaFLOP* performance).
+So far, we have implicitly assumed that all calculations performed by a single processor.
+We can speed up our code significantly if it possible to somehow split the problem into smaller chunks, each of which is solved by a different processor in parallel.
+In theory, running the code on $P$ processors would then make it $P$ times faster.
+Modern supercomputers have millions of compute cores and can perform more than $10^{18}$ floating point operations per second (this is also known as one *ExaFLOP* of performance).
 Have a look at the [top500 list of supercomputers](https://top500.org/lists/top500/list/2025/06/), which is updated twice a year and ranks the fastest computers across the world.

-Even desktop computers and mobile phones now typically have multiple processing units, so it is imperative to exploit this additional computing power with our code.
+Even desktop computers and mobile phones now typically have multiple processing units, so it is imperative to exploit this additional computing power in our implementation.

 ### Example: domain decomposition
 To explain one possible approach to parallelising our code across multiple processor, consider a weather forecast for the UK.
 Assume that we have covered the computational domain with a finite element mesh, as shown schematically in @fig:partitioned_mesh (of course, the real mesh would be much finer).
 The mesh is distributed between four processors indicated by different colours.
-Each processor will solve the equations in parallel in its own local domain.
-Since these subdomains are smaller than the global mesh, we would expect the code to be approximately four times faster.
+Each processor will solve the equations of atmospheric fluid dynamics in parallel in its own local domain.
+Since each of these subdomains is only about a quarter of the size of the global domain, we would expect the code to be approximately four times faster.

 ![:fig:partitioned_mesh: Partitioned mesh of a rectangular domain covering the UK](figures/partitioned_mesh.svg)

-However, there is a problem: the computations in the different subdomains are not independent!
-For example, the boundary conditions for the "red" domain will depend on the computations in all other three domains and vice versa.
+However, there is a problem: the computations in the different subdomains are not independent.
+For example, the boundary conditions for the "red" domain will depend on the computations in all other three subdomains and vice versa.
 This means that the processors will have to exchange interformation at regular intervals.
-For example, the "yellow", "blue" and "green" processors might send the information they have computed in the triangles that border the "red" domain.
+For example, the "yellow", "blue" and "green" processors might send the information they have computed in the triangles that border the "red" domain, which would then allow the "red" processor to continue with its work.

 ### Distributed memory parallelism
 Conceptually, we end up with the following approach to parallelisation: